HJ9412/AMDL_Models/EVAE/readme.md

 The disadvantage: lost unsupervisedness(as it become self-supervised)

-The file Evaluators.py contains types of evaluators that can be used at hands.
+The file Evaluators.py contains types of evaluator that can be used at hands.

 Here is ChatGPT(GPT-4)'s opinion on the list of evaluators.